HFrost0/danmakuC/README.md

 (like movie and tv play), a fast tool like danmakuC is just what you need✊.

 ## Install
-Currently, author is learning how to provide c++ extenstion...
+Currently, author is learning how to provide c++ pypi extension...

 ## Usage